gatling/frontline-doc/content/reference/current/release/highlight-1-13/index.md

 #### Old Binaries Distribution Platform Upcoming Shutdown

 {{< alert tip >}}
-Images of Gatling FrontLine published to the AWS Marketplace are made using this installer.
+Images of Gatling Enterprise published to the AWS Marketplace are made using this installer.
 The directory layout will be the same.
 {{< /alert >}}

-IMPORTANT: As announced when we released FrontLine 1.12.0, the `http://repository.gatling.io/` server was supposed to get decommissioned end of November 2020.
+IMPORTANT: As announced when we released Gatling Enterprise 1.12.0, the `http://repository.gatling.io/` server was supposed to get decommissioned end of November 2020.
 We extended the deadline to the end of December for give our customers more time to adapt, but the server will definitely be gone in January 2021.
 From now on, please use `https://downloads.gatling.io/releases/YOUR_CUSTOMER_ID/`.